 No matter what the future plans for the current stump location are, the stump should be completely ground out.
 We can also remove all of the debris and back-fill the area with planting medium or topsoil upon request.
-If you need further assistance, our sister company M&P Landscaping can help you develop a plan for the space, be it a new bedding area or just more turf.
+If you need further assistance, our landscaping team can help you develop a plan for the space, be it a new bedding area or just more turf.

 Losing a large tree is hard enough and, we want to get back to enjoying your yard as soon as possible!

 Brush removal is a very time consuming and labor intensive project.
 We have the right equipment and Cincinnati tree removal work force to make quick work of removing and disposing of areas of unwanted under-growth or aggressive plants such as honeysuckle.